aruba/pyclearpass/README.md

 # pyclearpass
-## Aruba ClearPass V6.11 SDK
+## HPE Aruba Networking ClearPass V6.12 SDK
-Aruba ClearPass SDK has been developed in Python v3.9 to utilise the full functionality of the Aruba ClearPass REST API environment.
+Aruba ClearPass SDK has been developed in Python v3.9 to utilise the full functionality of the HPE Aruba Networking ClearPass REST API environment.
 Each available REST API command is available for use in this module.
-All responses from the ClearPass API are in JSON format and any interactions with the API are logged within the Audit Viewer.
+All responses from HPE Aruba Networking ClearPass API are in JSON format (converted into a Python dictionary object) and any interactions with the API are logged within the Audit Viewer.

 This package has been uploaded to https://pypi.org/ and is also available to install via https://github.com/aruba/pyclearpass.
+These instructions are also available at https://developer.arubanetworks.com/aruba-cppm/docs/getting-started-with-pyclearpass.
-Installation instructions are provided below.
+Installation instructions and usage instructions are also provided below.

 ## Available API Categories
-The following describes the available top level functionality of the ClearPass API available within this Python Package.
+The following describes the available top level functionality of the HPE Aruba Networking ClearPass API available within this Python Package.
 - Operations
 - Certificate Authority
 - Endpoint Visibility